Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Introduction

 Thus, methods which address both scales simultaneously are needed.
 Standard multiscale methods have emerged from the variational approaches to numerical homogenization, such as the variational multiscale method (VMM)~\cite{Hughes1995,HughesFeijooEtAl1998} or the multiscale finite element method (MsFEM)~\cite{HW1997}, which aim for a correction or stabilization of the conventional (coarse grid) discretization by including (unresolved) fine scale information into the global problem.
 Important developments of the VMM include the works by M.\,Larson and A.\,Målqvist~\cite{LarsonMalqvist2005,LarsonMalqvist2007,LarsonMalqvist2009} and the local orthogonal decomposition (LOD)~\cite{MalqvistPeterseim2014}.
 For a more detailed discussion on the history of numerical homogenization in the absence of a clear separation of scales we refer to Altmann~et~al.~\cite{AltmannHenningPeterseim2021}.

-In addition, the significant increase in computational cost entailed with the resolution of the fine scale features in the numerical model necessitates the use of model order reduction techniques (see the textbooks~\cite{HesthavenRozzaStamm2016,QuarteroniManzoniNegri2016} for an introduction to the topic).
-The high dimensional numerical problem (also termed high-fidelity approximation or full order model (FOM)) is replaced by a reduced order model (ROM) of small dimension, which is achieved by the projection of the original system of equations upon a subspace of the solution manifold.
+In addition, the significant increase in computational cost entailed with the resolution of the fine scale features in the numerical model makes the direct solution of the problem infeasible.
+In this work, this is addressed by the use of model order reduction techniques (see the textbooks~\cite{HesthavenRozzaStamm2016,QuarteroniManzoniNegri2016} for an introduction to the topic).
+The high dimensional numerical problem (also termed high-fidelity approximation or full order model (FOM)) is replaced by a reduced order model (ROM) of small dimension, which is achieved by the projection of the original system of equations upon a low-dimensional subspace of the high-dimensional space in which the solution lives.
 A key point is the construction of the reduced basis, which spans the low dimensional subspace, from a set of suitably selected high-fidelity solutions.
 In (now standard) reduced basis (RB) methods, the so-called snapshots are selected via the weak greedy algorithm~\cite{PrudhommeEtAl2002,VeroyEtAl2003}.
 Another popular method for subspace construction is the proper orthogonal decomposition (POD)~\cite{HolmesEtAl2012,KunischVolkwein2002}.
-However, efficient reduction of nonlinear problems in mechanics still poses a challenge due to the repeated evaluation of the weak form over the full domain.
+However, efficient reduction of nonlinear problems in mechanics still poses a challenge due to the repeated evaluation of the nonlinear operator over the full domain.
 Among others, well-known techniques to address this issue are the empirical interpolation method (EIM)~\cite{BarraultEtAl2004} and its discrete variant~\cite{Chaturantabut2010}, the hyper-reduction~\cite{Ryckelynck2005,Ryckelynck2009}, the energy-conserving sampling and weighting method~\cite{FarhatEtAl2014,FarhatEtAl2015} or the empirical cubature method~\cite{HernandezCaicedoFerrer2016}.
 Moreover, more recent approaches~\cite{GuoHesthaven2018,RaissiEtAl2019} make use of machine learning methods to construct ROMs for nonlinear problems.